oracle-quickstart/oci-netfoundry/README.md

-5. For the first deployment, you are required to initialize the terraform modules used by the template with  `terraform init` command:
+5. For the first deployment, you are required to initialize the terraform modules used by the template with  `terraform init` command: (cd into the NetworkLoadBalancer/OCI/tf-provider directory)

 ```bash
 $ terraform init